-Form 1099-G received from the State of New York may reflect a different amount than what was actually received as a refund in the prior year.
-For example, both the school tax credit and the use tax on a return are adjusted as needed before the amount is calculated for the Form 1099-G. Click Here for an explanation why the amount on Form 1099-G may differ based on various items.
+Form 1099-G Certain Government Payments received from the State of New York may reflect a different amount than what was actually received as a refund in the prior year.
+For example, both the school tax credit and the use tax on a return are adjusted as needed before the amount is calculated for Form 1099-G. See the New York State More information about Form 1099-G webpage for an explanation why the amount on Form 1099-G may differ based on various items.
 It is not the actual cash amount refunded that should be entered, but the amount from the Form 1099-G received from the State of New York.

-We are no longer mailing Form 1099-G, Statement for Recipients of State Income Tax Refunds.
+We do not mail Form 1099-G, Statement for Recipients of State Income Tax Refunds.
 If you need this information to complete your federal return: